 Basilica de la Macarena de Sevilla: All information on your visit to the Macarena Basilica in the Macarena District.
-The colourful church with the statue of the Virgen de la Esperanza Macarena.
+The colourful church with the statue of 'La Virgen de Macarena'.

 Info Basilica de la Macarena de Seville